 We trace developments from 1401, the art historical date for the beginning of the Renaissance, and focus on the sculpture of Ghiberti and Donatello, and the architecture of Brunelleschi, creators of the new style in their respective fields.
 The 1430s sees the emergence of the so-called Second Renaissance style as exemplified by the art of Fra Angelico and Fra Filippo Lippi, which is then followed by the lyrical work of Botticelli.
 The course concludes with a focus on developments in the later 15th century.

-ARTH 127 Art & Architecture of 16th &17th Century Italy Spring only
+ARTH 127 Art & Patronage in 16th &17th Century Italy Spring only

 The course is designed to complement the history course which covers a similar time period and will begin by looking at artistic developments in later 15th century Florence as a prelude to the High Renaissance, the founding father of which is considered to be Leonardo da Vinci.
 Early Renaissance Florence was the "cradle" of the Renaissance, but the 16th century sees an artistic shift to Rome where the High Renaissance achievements of Michelangelo, Bramante and Raphael will be examined, as well as the situation in Florence with the work of Andrea del Sarto and in Parma with the work of Correggio.

 The High Renaissance in Venice represents a separate development represented by the Venetian artists' fascination with colour.
 The focus will be on Giovanni Bellini, Titian, and the architect, Palladio.
 The phenomenon of Mannerism will be examined which leads on to developments in Baroque art in Rome in the 17th century as exemplified by Carracci, Caravaggio, Bernini and Borromini.
 An inter-connecting theme will be patronage and the course will also show how artistic developments are affected by social, political and religious factors.